Skip to content

 • RINGTONE— This audio output type plays ringtones.
 For example, the inbound or outbound ringing tone of the user's Alexa-to-Alexa call placed using the Alexa Comms module.

 Important!
-Even though your application might use the same media player implementation for multiple audio output types, the actual integration must be able to handle the Engine having multiple channels open at the same time; for example, there might be music buffered in the MUSIC channel media player while the user makes a quick Alexa-to-Alexa call using the RINGTONE and COMMUNICATION channels.
+Even though your application might use the same media player implementation for multiple audio output types, the integration must be able to handle the Engine having multiple channels open at the same time, so each channel name in the AudioOutput messages must have its own player instance; for example, there might be music buffered in the AudioPlayer channel while Alexa responds to question from the user using the SpeechSynthesizer channel.
 The Engine is agnostic to how you buffer and control the audio, but it does require your integration to be capable of keeping the right state of all channels that are active at the same time.
-I.e., starting RINGTONE audio playback is not allowed to override your active MUSIC playback buffer.
+E.g., starting TTS type audio playback for SpeechSynthesizer is not allowed to override your active MUSIC type playback buffer for the AudioPlayer channel.

-After preparing an appropriate media player implementation with content specified in a Prepare message, the Engine will publish additional messages with the same token instructing your application to perform additional operations on the content, such as starting playback, pausing, stopping, or querying data about the content.
-Messages that request data require your application to publish a synchronous-style reply message, and messages that request playback operations require your application to asynchronously respond with a message when the media state has changed.
-See the AudioOutput AASB message reference for complete details about which messages require which responses.
+After preparing an appropriate media player implementation with content specified in a Prepare message, the Engine will publish additional messages with the same token instructing your application to perform additional operations on the content, such as starting playback, pausing, stopping, or querying information about the content.
+Messages that request information require your application to publish a synchronous-style reply message, and messages that request playback operations require your application to respond asynchronously with a message when the media state has changed.

 Enable music ducking